PedroMarianoAlmeida/offical-turbo-v1/README.md

 - Check the comment on apps/next-15/next-15-playground/src/app/protected/page.tsx when start creating the real app
 - Add on firebase package readme, the steps to get the environment variables
 - Check if is possible pass props from Layout to Page in Next (if, yes, pass the userData when used the Protected from @repo/next-auth)
+- Documented the use for ProtectedWithFallback and userCount

 ## History